uoft-tapp/tapp/README.md

 To stop everything, use `docker-compose down`.

+To run the ruby console hooked into the current rails session, run

+`docker-compose exec backend rails c`

+To manually inspect the binary snapshots in  the `pg_dump` folder, run

+`pg_restore  2020_04_26__01_12_39_tapp_development.psql`

+which will display the output to the command line (it won't actually insert into a database.)

 ### Navigating into the containers from the command line

 Currently, we define three services under docker-compose: frontend, api, and